Descendant/bug_tracker/README.md

-# Rom Status
+# Bug Tracker

-This page serves the ROM "flow" to keep track of the bugs and list them under the [Project Page](https://github.com/orgs/Descendant/projects/1) of this organization.
+This repo serves the ROM "flow" to keep track of the bugs and list them under the [Project Page](https://github.com/orgs/Descendant/projects/1) of this organization.

-So please, if you have a problem open an issue in this repo following this template:
+So please, if you have a problem open an [issue in this repo](https://github.com/Descendant/bug_tracker/issues) following this template: